MaxiEurope/reaction-faq/README.md

 ## ✨ Features

-- 🏓 **Reaction bot** mentions you when you can hunt/battle again.
+- 🏓 mentions you when you can hunt/battle, pray/curse, say OwO again.
-- 🎨 **Reaction bot** allows you to set custom (✨embed✨) reminders for owo commands.
+- 🎨 allows you to set custom (✨embed✨) reminders for owo commands.
-- 📜 **Reaction bot** has a an automatic quest system - managing quests is now way easier.
+- 📜 has a an automatic quest system - managing quests is now way easier.
-- 🥇 **Reaction bot** has an OwO counting system with leaderboards.
+- 🥇 has an OwO counting system with leaderboards.
-- 🔢 **Reaction bot** can calculate zoo stats and visualize huntbots.
+- 🔢 can calculate zoo stats and visualize huntbots.
-- 🌱 **Reaction bot** has a huge dataset of custom patreon animals you can use to lookup animals.
+- 🌱 has a huge dataset of custom patreon animals you can use to lookup animals.
-- 🔊 **Reaction bot** allows you to use custom OwO prefixes.
+- 🔊 allows you to use custom OwO prefixes.
-- 📢 **Reaction bot** has a command for your own reminders.
+- 📢 has a command for your own reminders.

 ## 🚦 Status